tathagatab2023/tathagatab2023/README.md

 - Greetings, I’m Tathagata Banerjee.
-- I’m interested in Data Analysis, Machine Learning, Game Theory and Biostatistics.
+- I’m interested in Data Analysis, Machine Learning, Mechanism Design and Biostatistics.
 - I’m currently pursuing M.Sc Statistics from IIT Kanpur and looking for PhD opportunities in the aforementioned fields.
 - I’m looking to collaborate on academic projects in statistics and game theory.
 - How to reach me: tathagatajoy5959@gmail.com(email)